hazelcast/hazelcast-jet-reference-manual/src/TF-IDF.md

 the TF-IDF scores.
 It emits the results to the sink, which saves them to a distributed `IMap`.

-To this cascade we add a `stopwords` vertex which reads the stopwords file, parses it into a `HashSet`, and sends the whole set as a single item to the `tokenize` vertex.
-We also add a vertex that takes the data from the source and simply counts its tokens; this is the total document count used in the TF-IDF formula.
+To this cascade we add a `stopword-source` which reads the stopwords file, parses it into a `HashSet`, and sends the whole set as a single item to the `tokenize` vertex.
+We also add a vertex that takes the data from `doc-source` and simply counts its items; this is the total document count used in the TF-IDF formula.
 It feeds this result into `tf-idf`.
 We end up with this DAG:

 ```
             ------------              -----------------
            | doc-source |            | stopword-source |
             ------------              -----------------
-            /           \                     |
+         0  /           \ 1                   |
            /       (docId, docName)           |
           /                \                  |
          /                  V         (set-of-stopwords)